2022 Conference Carolinas men's volleyball tournament

 The 2022 Conference Carolinas men's volleyball tournament is the men's volleyball tournament for Conference Carolinas during the 2022 NCAA Division I & II men's volleyball season.
-It will be held April 13 through April 23, 2022.
-First Round and Quarterfinal matches will be held at campus sites while the semifinals and championship will be held at Kornegay Arena in Mount Olive, North Carolina.
-The winner receives the conference's automatic bid to the 2022 NCAA Volleyball Tournament.
+It was held April 13 through April 23, 2022.
+First Round and Quarterfinal matches were held at campus sites while the semifinals and championship were held at Kornegay Arena in Mount Olive, North Carolina.
+The winner received the conference's automatic bid to the 2022 NCAA Volleyball Tournament.

 Seeds

 All 8 teams are eligible for the postseason.
 A bye system is used awarding higher seeds byes to the quarter and semifinals.
 Teams are seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.